Where is the Chinese ‘spy’ balloon now?

 Secretary of State Antony Blinken called off a planned trip to Beijing this weekend as the diplomatic stand-off intensified.

-A Pentagon official said during a briefing on Thursday that the balloon, which is roughly the size of three large buses, was first sighted over the Aleutian Islands earlier this week.
+A Pentagon official said during a briefing on Thursday that the balloon, which was roughly the size of three large buses, was first sighted over the Aleutian Islands earlier this week.

 The archipelago of about 300 islands is located between Alaska and Russia and borders the northern edge of the Pacific Ocean and the Bering Sea.